vitessio/website/content/en/docs/user-guides/vschema-guide/advanced-vschema.md

 * Grouping customers by their regions so they can be hosted in specific geographical locations.
 This may be required for compliance, and also to achieve better performance.
 * For a multi-tenant system, grouping all rows of a tenant in a separate set of shards.
 This limits the fan out of queries if searching only for rows that are related to a single tenant.

 In both cases the leading column is the region or tenant, and is used to form the first few bits of the `keyspace_id`.
 The second column is used for the bits that follow.
 Since Vitess shards by keyrange, this approach will naturally group all rows of a region or tenant within the same shard, or within a group of consecutive shards.
-Since each shard is its own mysql cluster, these can then be deployed to different regions as needed.
+Since each shard is its own MySQL cluster, these can then be deployed to different regions as needed.

 Please refer to [Region-based Sharding](../../configuration-advanced/region-sharding) for an example on how to use the `region_json` vindex.

 Currently, the Vindex gets used for assigning a `keyspace_id` at the time of insert and at the time of resharding.
-Additional vindexes need to be added to the table for routing quer constructs that contain WHERE clauses.
+Additional vindexes need to be added to the table for routing query constructs that contain WHERE clauses.

 Vitess does not have the capability to route a query based on multiple values of a multi-column vindex in a where clause yet.
 This feature will be added soon.